lucianmusat/parastas/README.md

 - Make sure you have you have docker expose daemon on localhost:2375
 - Clone the project
+- run `mvn clean install`
+- Export the env vars `SMTP_USERNAME`, `SMTP_PASSWORD`, `RECIPIENT_EMAIL`.
+Currently the project uses Google smtp server, so you need a google account.
+SMTP_USERNAME and RECIPIENT_EMAIL can be the same.
+**Don't forget to "allow less secure apps" in you Gmail settings or create an "app password" if you have 2FA enabled.**
 - docker compose up -d
 - open up localhost:8080 and if everything is ok you should see the list of running docker containers
 - check the ones you want to monitor